 For a look at these habits in practice, check out this video on how to prevent running injuries for good!

-Now, let’s dive into how to combat specific running injuries.
+Now, let’s dive into how techniques and injury prevention exercises for specific running injuries.

 While running injuries vary from person to person, a tight IT band is one of the most common out there—and it’s certainly no fun.